Aisles: 4:45 AM (2011–2014)

 In the second half of 2011, Daniel Baird-Kerr joined the band as a full-time bassist to start rehearsals for the band's upcoming album.
 With a new line up, and a strong desire to internationalize their career, Aisles started working on their third album.

 4:45 AM was recorded in several studios in Santiago between July 2012 and August 2013, with production duties taken by guitarist Germán Vergara.
 The album had a greater emphasis on visual aesthetics, taking elements from drama and other art forms.
 4:45 AM was released in October 2013 through Presagio Records.
 The album was critically acclaimed; Brian McKinnon of Prog Rock Music Talk said: "4:45 AM is nothing short of a masterwork of art.
 It is the reason people fall in love with music in the first place.
 An astounding piece of work for the ages".
 Breakout, one of Germany's most long-established rock magazines, chose "4:45 AM" as one of the best albums of the month.
 The album was released at a show on 22 October 2014, at Teatro Ladrón de Bicicletas, in Santiago de Chile.
+The title track appeared on a cover-mounted CD on the front of Prog magazine in the UK, thereby introducing UK audiences to the band for the first time.
 A couple of months before this shows, keyboardist Alejandro Meléndez left, and was replaced by his friend Juan Pablo Gaete.